HimanshuKasundra/DBMS-II/README.md

 # DBMS-II
-all about the sql query
+All about the sql query